knzm/headless_demo/README.md

 You can edit pages through the backend's wagtail admin interface at http://localhost:18000/admin/ .
 Log into the admin with the credentials `admin` / `changeme`.

+Visit the admin site for frontend servers at http://localhost:8000/admin/ to manage your templates.
+The credentials are `admin` / `changeme` as well.